‘The Young And The Restless’ Spoilers: Nick’s Nightmare Fight Against Adam

 Adam (Mark Grossman) admits that he does not want a place at Newman Enterprises, which leaves Victoria (Amelia Heinle) ecstatic.
 However, when Adam reveals his demands — Christian and $500 million — Nick’s (Joshua Morrow) worst nightmare comes true!

 Since Adam’s return, Nick has felt that his relationship with Christian is at risk.
 Victor (Eric Braeden) assured Nick that Adam was on the up and up.
-It seems, though, that Victor was wrong, and now Nick is left to pay the price along with an innocent little boy.
-Nick actor Joshua Morrow recent discussed the storyline with Soap Opera Digest.
+It seems, however, that Victor was wrong, and now Nick is left to pay the price along with an innocent little boy.
+Nick actor Joshua Morrow recently discussed the storyline with Soap Opera Digest.

 According to Morrow, “This is almost laughable to Nick.
 It’s certainly not a funny situation, but Adam is everything Nick expected … but worse.”